FabrizioLeopardi/LF_Adversarial/README.md

 This folder contains the code to train and test 784-10 feed-forward fully connected  neural networks with ReLU activation.
 Only the coarsest neural network found (in terms of accuracy) was used in the experiments.

+###  &#9658; hex

+This folder contains a script to retrieve the 64-bit and 32-bit hexadecimal representations of a real number following the IEEE754 standard

 ###  &#9658; my_best_NN_analysis

 This folder contains the code to test the best 784-10 feed-forward fully connected  neural networks with ReLU activation.
 This neural network was found via the code developed in the folder `colab_notebooks`